 Overview

-UNIT and Ducat exist as a meta-protocol, enforced through the MPC network and verifiable by anyone running a Ducat indexer.
+UNIT and Ducat operate as a meta-protocol, enforced by the MPC network and verifiable by anyone running a Ducat Node.

-MPC Network: Functions similarly to Bitcoin miners, enforcing protocol rules.
+MPC Network: Functions similarly to Bitcoin miners by enforcing protocol rules.

-Ducat Indexer: Acts like a Bitcoin node, allowing anyone to verify transactions and protocol compliance.
+Ducat Node: Acts like a Bitcoin node, enabling anyone to verify transactions and ensure protocol compliance.

-Ducat aims to create a protocol closely aligned with Bitcoin, leveraging existing concepts to establish a stablecoin that is:
+Ducat aims to build a protocol that remains closely aligned with Bitcoin, using existing concepts to establish a stablecoin that is:

-Secured by Bitcoin, backed by Bitcoin, and operating within Bitcoin.
+Secured by Bitcoin, backed by Bitcoin, and operating entirely within Bitcoin

 Liquidations